-The San Antonio River Foundation and San Antonio River Authority are delighted to introduce you to the 4th Annual Mission Reach Flotilla Fiesta’s Royalty: The River Monarchs John and Treva Chadwell.
+The San Antonio River Foundation and San Antonio River Authority are delighted to introduce you to the 5th Annual Mission Reach Flotilla Fiesta River Monarchs Arthur and Richard Garcia of Nicha’s Comida Mexicana.

 Arthur Garcia was born and raised on the Southside of San Antonio.
 He graduated from McCollum High School in 1985 and went on to graduate with a bachelor’s degree in Criminal Justice from the University of Texas at San Antonio in 1991.

 Arthur grew up working in the restaurant when it was called Minit Taco, and after a few years of pursuing other careers paths following college he finally made it back to the family business in 2001.

 Arthur and Richard bought the original location from their parents in 2003.
 With the great start their parents created, the brothers have steadily grown the business from one 90 seat restaurant to three locations throughout San Antonio.

 Arthur is the President of Nicha’s Comida Mexicana and is a board member as well as a past president of the San Antonio Restaurant Association.
 He was awarded Restaurateur of the year in 2017.
 Arthur also sits on the board of the Texas Restaurant Association.

 Arthur and his wife Felicia have three beautiful daughters Amber, Ashley and Alyssa.
 Amber will be attending college this year at Texas State university.
 When asked about his connection to the River and his hometown Arthur stated, “Being on the water is an escape for me and the San Antonio river is a beautiful part of our history.
 Walking down the river with my family or even taking time for myself to see the beauty this river has to offer is very special for me.
 Our river is a great part of my life and it’s something I cherish.
 I am very proud to call San Antonio my home.”